The Optimum Preventive Maintenance Schedule: 7 Steps for Efficient and Effective Preventive Maintenance Planning and Scheduling

 Who Conducts Preventive Maintenance Scheduling?

 Dedicated schedulers are often necessary for large operations with complex maintenance needs.
-In smaller operations, individual supervisors or even the planner may perform this role.
+In smaller operations, individual supervisors or maintenance planners might perform the scheduling.

-Maintenance teams need to consider multiple factors when scheduling maintenance work.
-Following the steps listed below will ensure that nothing is overlooked:
+Regardless of who is in charge of preventive maintenance scheduling, teams should consider multiple factors when scheduling maintenance work.
+By following the steps below, maintenance teams can better ensure nothing is overlooked:

 1. Read the work order and clarify details with the maintenance planner.

-2. Secure necessary resources, such as tools, people, supplies, spare parts, and safety equipment.
+2. Secure necessary resources (tools, people, supplies, parts, equipment, etc.)

-3. Make sure the asset is available and ready for work.
+3. Make sure the asset is available and ready for maintenance.

-5. Follow up and make improvements as needed.
+5. Follow up and make improvements as necessary.

-Some tasks may be scheduled on a recurring basis, in which case the scheduler must ensure that each work order is completed on time every time.
+For preventive maintenance tasks that are scheduled on a recurring basis, the schedule must ensure that each work order is completed on time, every time.

-Step #1: Identify Your Assets That Require a PM Schedule
+#1: Identify Assets That Require a PM Schedule

-The first step in establishing a holistic preventive maintenance schedule is inventorying all your assets that require routine maintenance.
-Since not all of your assets require PM, it may be helpful to determine which assets apply by asking questions like:
+The first step in establishing a holistic preventive maintenance schedule is inventorying all of your assets that require routine preventive maintenance.
+How can you do this?
+Ask questions like:

 • How critical is the asset to daily operations?